abhi3700/My_Learning-Rust/tuts/topics/async/README.md

 ---

 `tokio` crate is the default choice in the industry for asynchronous tasks.
 It creates a thread per CPU core by default.
 So, if there are 4 cores, then 4 threads are created.
-And, the tasks are distributed among these threads by the time for multi-threading.
+And, the tasks are distributed among these threads by the runtime for multi-threading.

 ![](../../../img/tokio_multi_threading.png)

 ---

 There is a trait called `Future` which acts as base layer for `tokio` crate.
 It is similar to the concept of a `Promise` in JavaScript.
 This is just to represent a type/process that implements `Future` trait which includes a function called `poll` which is used to check if a future has completed or not.
 If it has completed, then it returns `Poll::Ready` with the result.
 If it has not completed, then it returns `Poll::Pending`.
-Then, it might ask the time to check later (may be every few seconds).
+Then, it might ask the runtime to check later (may be every few seconds).
 Or there can be a callback function that can be called when the future is ready.

 Here is some piece of code that shows how `Future` trait is implemented: